GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 first in the @PLUGIN@.config will be applied.

-Example: Enable LFS for all projects, allowing unlimited object size for projected under `/test` and limiting to `500 mb` for projects under other
+Example: Enable LFS for all projects, allowing unlimited object size for projects under `/test` and limiting to `500 mb` for projects under other
 folders:

 ```